puhrez/RealestData/README.md

 $ make submit_job job=com.realest_estate.TestJob
 ```

+Remember to teardown the cluser if you're done using it with `make kill_local`

 ### Explore

 `notebooks` is place to hold Juypter notebooks, providing an easy, yet powerful environment for manipulating data at any level in an ad-hoc, yet documentable, fashion.
 Investigations, prototypes, and research can all be performed in Python on top of PySpark and Seaborn.
 More languages and frameworks can be supported.

-Make sure the `$(which python)` is pointing to the python with the dependencies you need.
-If it isn't:
+Run `which python` and ensure that it's pointing to the python with the dependencies you need.
+If it *isn't*:

 ```bash
 $ export PYSPARK_PYTHON=<path_to_python_exe>